MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 | --- | --- |
 | MobilePlansOperationContext | An object with identifiers to which match to this unique download operation.

-Control is returned to the MO Portal immediately after the call.
+Control is returned to the mobile operator Portal immediately after the call.
 UI will be displayed to inform the user that a profile will be installed later.
 After the `downloadDelay` minutes has occurred, a notification will be shown to the user, inviting them to begin the process of downloading the profile.

 The following Javascript function shows an example of the API to inform the application that a profile download with delay should begin